 There are actually 3 options for getting a business account:

-- If you already have a personal Pinterest account (aka an account you just use for fun!), this will be a personal account.
-With an existing personal Pinterest account, you can either…
+- If you already have a personal Pinterest account (aka an account you just use for fun!) with an existing personal Pinterest account, you can either…

-- Link a business account to your existing Personal account.
-This will mean that you keep the personal account you have, but then have a business account linked and can switch back and forth.
+- Link a business account to your existing account.
+This will mean that you keep the personal account you have but then have a business account linked and can switch back and forth.

 - Convert your existing Personal account to a business account.
 You can just convert your current personal Pinterest account to a business account if you don’t think you’ll use your personal account anymore.